AP Glossary

 Yes.
 The terms are used interchangeably.
 Some manufacturers also call it the 'seed' value.

 Not necessarily.
-High floors often signal slow meter-rate games where the gap between floor and ceiling is small, which can still leave most of the time at -EV unless the meter has climbed substantially.
+High floors often signal slow counter-rate games where the gap between floor and ceiling is small, which can still leave the math against you most of the time unless the counter has climbed substantially.

 Ready to put floor into practice?